-8.1 From the 6 April 2016 The Gambling Commission's Licence Conditions and Code of Practice (LCCP) require gambling premises to assess the local risks to the licensing objectives posed by the provision of gambling facilities at their premises and have policies, procedures and control measures to mitigate those risks.

-8.2 The LCCP also anticipates that licensees will review (and update as necessary) their local risk assessments:

-a. to take account of significant changes in local circumstance, including those identified in this statement;

-b. when there are significant changes at a licensee's premises that may affect their mitigation of local risks;

-c. when applying for a variation of a premises licence; and

-d. in any case, undertake a local risk assessment when applying for a new premises licence.

-- 8.3 The Council will expect the local risk assessment to consider as a minimum: - whether the premises is in an area of deprivation - whether the premises is in an area subject to high levels of crime and/or disorder - the ethnic profile of residents in the area - the demographics of the area in relation to vulnerable groups - the location of services for children such as schools, playgrounds, toy shops, leisure centres and other areas where children will gather

-8.4 In any case the local risk assessment should show how vulnerable people, including people with gambling dependencies, are protected.
+- 8.1 The Gambling Commission's Licence Conditions and Code of Practice (LCCP) last updated in October 2020 require gambling premises to assess the local risks to the licensing objectives posed by the provision of gambling facilities at their premises and have policies, procedures and control measures to mitigate those risks. - 8.2 The LCCP also requires licensees to review (and update as necessary) their local risk assessments: - a) to take account of significant changes in local circumstance, including those identified in this statement; - b) when there are significant changes at a licensee's premises that may affect their mitigation of local risks; - c) when applying for a variation of a premises licence; and - d) in any case, undertake a local risk assessment when applying for a new premises licence. - 8.3 The Council will expect the local risk assessment to consider as a minimum: - whether the premises is in an area of deprivation - whether the premises is in an area subject to high levels of crime and/or disorder - the ethnic profile of residents in the area - the demographics of the area in relation to vulnerable groups - the location of services for children such as schools, playgrounds, toy shops, leisure centres and other areas where children will gather - 8.4 In any case the local risk assessment should show how vulnerable people, including people with gambling dependencies, are protected.